Police arrest 25 over ‘support for Palestine Action’ at Birmingham protest

 The arrests were made at a demonstration on Saturday organised by Defend Our Juries at Chamberlain Square in the city centre, West Midlands Police said.

-Those arrested were taken into custody under Section 13 of the Terrorism Act 2000.
+She asked “is there anything that myself or colleagues could reasonably say or do that would make you co-operate with us in putting these signs away?” and one man shouted “come and join us”.

+A spokesperson for Defend Our Juries said in a statement: “Yet again the ban has proven unenforceable, with police forces in Belfast, Derry, Edinburgh, Totnes and now Exeter choosing not to arrest peaceful sign-holders under ‘terror’ laws, while other forces have given up making arrests half way through.”
-West Midlands Police said: “We arrested 25 people at a protest in Birmingham city centre this afternoon.

-“The arrests were made during a demonstration organised by Defend Our Juries in Chamberlain Square, at which a number of people carried placards expressing support for Palestine Action.
+West Midlands Police said they arrested 25 people at the protest in Birmingham in “which a number of people carried placards expressing support for Palestine Action.”

-“The group was proscribed by the Government in July this year, meaning it is an offence to be a member of it or express support for it.”

 Chief Inspector James Littlehales said: “We fully recognise people’s right to demonstrate peacefully, and many people continue to protest in support of Palestine without breaking the law.